Local parks open on Memorial Day weekend, but visitors asked to practice social distancing

 Bristol, Tennessee

-Steele Creek Park is open, though the city of Bristol, Tennessee has announced that paddle boats and the Steele Creek Express, a small train that runs through part of the park, will not operate this summer.
+Steele Creek Park is open, though the city has announced that paddle boats and the Steele Creek Express, a small train that runs through part of the park, will not operate this summer.

 Terry Napier, the city’s parks and recreation director, said Friday that playgrounds at city parks have reopened.